starandtina/starandtina.github.io/_posts/2014-11-27-portal-frontend-framework-quick-start.md

 >Running "watch" task
 >Waiting...Warning: EMFILE, too many open files 'tmp'

-The development mode is used for local dev environment, and it won't compile source files in order to let you debugging or testing your codes freely.
+The development mode is used for local dev environment, it won't compile source files in order to let you debugging or testing your codes freely.

 When it's booted up in development environment:

 1. First off, compiling LESS and Jade into CSS and JavaScript AMD module respectively;
 2. Then, [setting up a local web server](https://github.com/starandtina/portal/blob/master/tasks/options/connect.js) which will be in charge of hosting static files, such as JavaScript/HTML/CSS, etc...;
 3. Then, open the default browser and navigate to home page of portal;
-4. Then, [setting up local JSON server](https://github.com/starandtina/portal/blob/master/tasks/options/json-server.js) that mocks web backend server, and at the same time this process will be kept alive;
+4. Then, [setting up local JSON server](https://github.com/starandtina/portal/blob/master/tasks/options/json-server.js) that mocks web backend server, at the same time this process will be kept alive;
-5. Finally, setting up the [watch](https://github.com/starandtina/portal/blob/master/tasks/options/watch.js) task, and then whatever any JavaScript or LESS source files changed, the browser will be live reloaded.
+5. Finally, setting up the [watch](https://github.com/starandtina/portal/blob/master/tasks/options/watch.js) task, then whatever any JavaScript or LESS source files changed, the browser will be live reloaded.

 The production mode is used for production environment before deploying on staging or production environments, so you could take a glance for that quickly locally.